No butter is needed is these bejeweled Red Currant and Rosemary Olive Oil Scones.

 - Using a fork, stir in olive oil until mixture resembles coarse crumbs.

-- Turn the dough onto a lightly floured work surface and shape into a circle or rectangles, about 1/2-inch thick.
+- Turn the dough onto a lightly floured work surface and shape into a circle or rectangles, about ½-inch thick.
+Press half the currants into half of the dough.

 - Place scones onto the prepared baking sheet and bake until golden, about 12-15 minutes.